 The League of American Bicyclists named Minnesota the second-most bike-friendly state in the country this year, thanks in part to our more than 4,000 miles of paved trails.
 One such trail stretches nearly 30 miles between Wayzata and New Germany, passing by charming towns, glistening lakes and rolling pastures along the way.

 On some stretches, you’ll share the Dakota Rail Regional Trail with other bikers, hikers, dog walkers and Rollerbladers, while on others it’s just you, the trees and the birds.
 Pick your starting point—free parking is available in Wayzata, Mound, St. Bonifacius, Mayer, New Germany, and at Gale Woods Farm and Sovereign Estate Winery—and get ready to ride.

 On the eight miles between Wayzata and Mound, the trail mostly parallels Shoreline Drive, crossing over the Crystal and Smith bays of Lake Minnetonka and past the town of Spring Park.
 A couple blocks off the trail, check out the artwork at the Minnetonka Center for the Arts in Wayzata and Gallery Navarre in Orono, or grab a bite at the classic Minnetonka Drive-In Restaurant, open seasonally through September.

-Dakota Junction opened in Mound last year adjacent to the trail, catering to cyclists with farm-to-table fare, Izzy’s ice cream and local beers from Excelsior Brewing Co. and Minnetonka’s Lucid Brewing.
+Dakota Junction, located in Mound adjacent to the trail, caters to cyclists with farm-to-table fare, Izzy’s ice cream and local beers from Excelsior Brewing Co. and Minnetonka’s Lucid Brewing.
 Some ingredients are sourced from Gale Woods Farm, just two miles down the trail in Minnetrista.

 Pull up to the bike racks and visit the chickens, sheep and cows, explore the hiking trails, or have a picnic on Gale Woods’ beautiful grounds.
 The working farm is open to the public seven days a week, but plan ahead to visit during a special event.
 On Saturday mornings, visitors can meet the animals and help with farm chores in the barn.